AD-SDL/ot2_workcell/README.md

 # ros2tests
-Basic tests with ros2, repo for when learning ROS2
+Basic tests with ros2, repo for when learning ROS2, and repo for running basic rostalker2 files during the intial prototyping stage.

 # Rostalker2
 **master.py** - master node, this node runs on the control computer which grants access and contains information to the worker nodes